 Many people who have not been through the mediation process have only a vague idea of what mediation exactly is and why they should be considering it.
-Mediation is a form of Dispute Resolution, or resolving disputes.
-It is a process whereby people seek help from a mediator to try to settle issues or concerns that they have not been able to resolve on their own.
+Mediation is a form of Dispute Resolution and is often used as an alternative to getting sucked dry in the court system- both emotionally and financially.
+It is a process whereby people seek help from a neutral mediator to try and settle issues or concerns that they have not been able to resolve on their own.
 The conflict is generally the type that, if it is not resolved, will have to be decided by a judge.
 The process is meant to be mutual, cooperative and fair in the eyes of each party.
 It is an informal process usually held at the mediator’s office throughout the course of several sessions.
 It is a “future-oriented” process, which means that to increase the likelihood of success, the parties are asked to consider future events and try to move forward from the past.
 The goal of mediation is to reach a voluntary agreement.

 - Property Division: Who Gets What